,

 Mainz, Germany.
 The award goes to Annie Rappaport for her PhD.
 Dissertation,

-"Past as Prologue to Peace in Post-Genocide Cambodia," completed at U. of
+"Past as Prologue to Peace in Post-Genocide Cambodia," completed at University of

 Maryland.
 The research is a qualitative study that references her conscious use of